kaloyan-marinov/mini-jira-3/README.md

 }
 ```

-<u>TODO: (2024/08/31, 19:04) the `total` returned in the response to the next request is incorrect - write a test, which catches this bug, and fix the request-handling function</u>
+<u>TODO: (2024/08/31, 19:04) the `total` returned in the response to the next request is incorrect - that is a bug; the commit introducing this line also introduces a test, which catches the bug</u>

 ```bash
 curl -v \